-- Early in the third semester of the MA, students will be asked to submit two (2) proposed subjects of research, listed in order of preference. - In proposing their topics, students MUST bear in mind the following: - 1.
+- Early in their sixth semester, the deadline being indicated below, students will be asked to submit two proposed subjects of research, listed in order of preference. - In proposing their topics, students MUST bear in mind the following: - 1.
 The topics proposed must be on two separate subjects of examination sufficiently differentiated from each other.
 While every effort will be made to accommodate your first choice, this cannot be guaranteed, as the department is guided by the need to distribute supervision evenly among members of faculty. - 2.
 Ensure that the proposed topics are feasible (given the time and sources available) and have the potential to contribute original knowledge on the subject. - 3.
 The dissertation topic must be a student's own proposal and must be based on a critical reading of primary and secondary sources. - 4.
 The words used in the proposed topics (as well as in the title of the final dissertation) should be selected carefully to represent as accurately as possible the subject content. - 5.
 The proposed topics must be accompanied by a narrative in which the dissertation topic is clearly defined.
 The latter must include an explanation of the significance of the proposed work, the methodology to be employed, and the substantially unique historical or historiographical argument that will be explored. - 6.
 A preliminary bibliography of primary and secondary works must be included. - 7.
-Vague and plagiarised proposal(s) will be returned to the student for revision and this revision process will continue until the department is satisfied that its objections have been satisfactorily addressed. - Please note that students are to indicate preferred topics of research, NOT to choose supervisors. - As soon as possible after the submission of the choices of research topics, the department will announce a list of the supervisors assigned to each student. - In some cases, if deemed either appropriate or necessary, student projects may be assigned joint supervisors. - No switching of supervisors will be permitted barring exceptional circumstances and then only with the express permission of the department's MA Dissertation Co-ordinator. - Please note that the supervisor's role is to serve as a guide; the dissertation is a student's own independent project.
-This means that it is the student who must frame her/his own hypotheses, research the subject accordingly, craft their own argument, and posit it in writing. - Students must, however, consult their respective dissertation supervisors regularly. - Please note that in the fourth semester, while the supervisor will be reading drafts of chapters regularly, there will be only one reading of each of these.
-It is the student's responsibility to incorporate the suggestions made by the supervisor.
+Vague and plagiarised proposal(s) will be returned to the student for revision and this revision process will continue until the department is satisfied that its objections have been satisfactorily addressed. - Please note that students are to indicate preferred topics of research, NOT to choose supervisors. - As soon as possible after the submission of the choices of research topics, the department will announce a list of the supervisors assigned to each student. - In some cases, if deemed either appropriate or necessary, student projects may be assigned joint supervisors. - No switching of supervisors will be permitted barring exceptional circumstances and then only with the express permission of the department's BA Dissertation Coordinator. - Please note that the supervisor's role is to serve as a guide; the dissertation is a student's own independent project.
+This means that it is the student who must frame her/his own hypotheses, research the subject accordingly, craft their own argument, and posit it in writing. - Students must, however, consult their respective dissertation supervisors regularly. - While the supervisor will read drafts of the dissertation, there will be only one reading of each of these.
+It is the student's responsibility to incorporate the suggestions made by their supervisor.
 There will be no second reading of drafts.
+Marking the dissertation - Please note that in order to eligible for their dissertation to be examined/assessed, every student must have 75% attendance in the weekly supervision meetings indicated in the department time-table.
+Each Supervisor will mark attendance in the register provided. - The BA dissertation is worth a total of 50 marks.